 Having your child move their body sometimes helps them to “shift” their emotional gear and move into a balanced state.
 Different types of movements work for different emotional conditions.
 If your child is agitated, try having him run or dance it out.
 If he is anxious, slower motor movements tend to work (yoga, Tai Chi), or consider different postures.
 For example, if your child is anxious, ask him to show you a brave body, or have him use a powerful posture that helps him to expand his size (arms up and out, legs apart, chest high, chin up).

 It is important to remember that your child learns from you.
-She is in tune with your moods.
+They are in tune with your moods.

 So, no matter the methodology, be aware of your own triggers, feelings, and behavior.
 When your child has a meltdown or tantrum, keeping your cool is key.